Plants that look like blueberries might be safe to eat, and you can grow them on your lawn or even encounter them while hiking.

 12. Pokeberries

 Although pokeberries are toxic, they’re used in the food industry for coloring.
 They can also be used to color wine or produce ink or dye.
 The pokeberries grow from the pokeweed, an obnoxious weed that grows in your garden.
-This weed dies back every winter, but the roots remain alive, so the plant will come back every year.
+This weed dies every winter, but the roots remain alive, so the plant will come back every year.

 The weed looks somewhat similar to a blueberry plant, but it grows white-greenish flowers, so you should be able to easily identify and remove it.